maxxof/tsoha-courseldry/README.md

 ---

-Courseldry is an app where university students can review courses they have completed/attended to.
+Courseldry is an app where university students can create reviews of the courses they have completed/attended to.
-Here's the functions you can do as of now:
+Here's what you can do in a final version of the app:

 - Make an account, login, logout
-- Read all the reviews that are stored in database
+- Read all the reviews that are stored in a database
 - Engage with reviews (agree/disagree)
 - Post a review
 - Filter reviews by course name
-- See each individual course's stats based on reviews
+- See each course's stats based on reviews

-User profiles are yet to come and visual appearance of the application is not final.
+- Check user profile

 ---